maximosigniorini/PdStuff/README.md

 # PdStuff
-Collection of Pure Data patches collected from all over the world (mostly not mine)
+Collection of Pure Data patches collected from all over the internet (not mine)

-TO DO
+To Do
 * Credit authors respectively